 Seine River Cruise

 Another must-do experience in Paris is a river cruise on the Seine.
 This is a very popular activity, with multiple operators offering cruises up and down the river.
-We’ve actually written a post about the various Seine River cruise options which goes through the majority of the operators and the different types of trip available.

 Hop on Hop off Bus